CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts.md

 In most cases it is most efficient match the number of reserved cores to the number of threads or processes an application uses, but you should check the documentation for application specific details.

 If the application has some command line option to set the number of threads/processes/cores to use, it should always be set to make sure the software behaves as expected.
 Some applications use just one core by default even if more are reserved.
 Some other applications may try to use all the cores in the node even if only some are reserved.
-Environment variable __$SLURM_CPUS_PER_TASK__ can be used instead of a number.
+Environment variable `$SLURM_CPUS_PER_TASK` can be used instead of a number.
 This way the command does need to be edited if `--cpus-per-task` is changed.
+Use the environment variable `OMP_NUM_THREADS` to set the number of threads a program is using.

-## MPI Based Batch Jobs
+## MPI based batch jobs

  In MPI jobs each task has its own memory allocation and thus the tasks can be distributed between nodes.